rodrimati1992/typewit/README.md

 ### Polymorphic function

-This demonstrates how one can write a return-type-polymorphic `const fn` (as of 2023-07-31, trait methods can't be called in const fns)
+This demonstrates how one can write a return-type-polymorphic `const fn` (as of 2023-09-10, trait methods can't be called in const fns on stable)

 ```rust
 use typewit::{MakeTypeWitness, TypeEq};